gokhaneraslan/XTTS_V2/README.md

 Before proceeding with any other steps, you must:

+IMPORTANT: You need to replace the reference.wav sound file in the folder with your own reference sound file.
+If you start the process with just the file here, you will get an error.
+Delete the reference.wav file, move your own reference file to the speaker_reference folder, and change its name to reference.wav.

 1. **Configure the main directory path**:
    Edit `config.py` to set your repository root path:
    ```python